Charles Gravier, comte de Vergennes: Legacy and popular culture

 American historians have often portrayed Vergennes as a visionary, because of his support for United States independence.
 Other historians believe that his support for a republican insurrection and the enormous cost which France incurred in the war, caused the French Revolution, which brought down the French monarchy and the system he served.

 The city of Vergennes, Vermont in the United States was named after him, as promulgated by Ethan Allen and suggested by Crèvecoeur.

 In 1784, Vergennes was elected an international member of the American Philosophical Society in Philadelphia.

-The figure of Vergennes was played by Guillaume Gallienne in the film Marie Antoinette (2006).

-He was portrayed by Jean-Hugues Anglade in the 2008 HBO series John Adams.
+Vergennes was played by Guillaume Gallienne in the film Marie Antoinette (2006), by Jean-Hugues Anglade in the 2008 HBO series John Adams, and by Thibault de Montalembert in the 2024 miniseries Franklin.

 The Gravier family is a family of the surviving French nobility.